(e.g.)iframe>

 Not Today.
 A Social Emotional Session.

 May 22.
 NOT TODAY.
-In this video, we had and unexpected interruption.
-However, I found it crucial to the journey and a necessary addition.
+In this video, we had an unexpected interruption.
+However, I found this session crucial to the journey and a necessary addition.
 Just like adults, children sometimes aren't in the mood to study.
 It's perfectly fine to set it aside and come back to it later or the next day.
 Similarly, if a parent is feeling short-tempered, it's best to pause the lesson and return to it at another time.

 coming soon